 Non-CLI MN members: $645

 Not a member of CLI MN?
-(You will have the option of joining CLI MN and attending the basic training for $300)
+(You will have the option of joining CLI MN at the selected member category rate and then attending the basic training for $350)

 Student – Not a member of CLI: $200